SachsLab/IntracranialNeurophysDL/docs/Syllabus.md

 The second session will introduce neural nets and their basic components.

 * Introduce our first example data set - an ECoG dataset from [Kai Miller's repository](https://exhibits.stanford.edu/data/catalog/zk881ps0522).
+    * Import raw data using python-neo
+    * Arrays: matrices and tensors.
+For each of our example datasets:
+        * Explain the experiment if applicable.
+Describe the recording setup (electrodes, amps, other measures).
+        * Print data shape
+        * Print some of the contents
+            * Look at scale, precision.
+Data should be standardized.
+            * FP16 vs FP32 on GPU.
+        * Print additional structure (labels, kinematics, etc.)
+        * Visualize individual trials, colour coded by condition
+        * Visualize condition-average (much information lost)
+        * Visualize covariance structure.
+        * Tensor decomposition
 * Feature engineering typically required for shallow ML: expert signal processing and feature extraction
+    * Become experts in neurophysiology of PD --> beta burst length and PAC
+        * BG-thalamocortical network has oscillatory activity --> time-frequency transform to spectrogram
+        * Beta band-pass filter --> Hilbert transform --> Instantaneous amplitude/phase
+    * Become experts in intracortical array neurophysiology --> "Neural modes"
+        * High-pass filter
+        * Threshold
+        * Spike-sorting
+        * Demultiplexing?
+        * Binned spike counts
+        * Counts to rates
+        * Dimensionality reduction (tensor decomp; factor analysis)
 * Separate trials (where each trial has a feature vector and label) into training, validation, and test sets.
 * Get common-sense baseline
     * What's the best we can do without data?
 Depends on number of classes and balance.